 People who’re looking for a lovely culinary experience should definitely look for restaurants that have an amazing view of the city.
 Imagine yourself eating a delicious traditional dinner, sipping tasty red wine and overlooking the city at night.
 I believe there is hardly something that can outrank that situation.
 Budapest is a historic city with many attractions and even more lights during the night.
 It’s worth to try out eating in the restaurant with an amazing view!

-Have a fantastic dining experience in ICON Restaurant that is located on Buda side of Fisherman’s Bastion.
+Have a fantastic dining experience in ICON Restaurant that is located on the Buda side of Fisherman’s Bastion.
 Eating there provide you with outstanding views on Fisherman’s Bastion, Danube, and Parliament.
 Definitely an experience worth trying.
 Just remember it’s hard for walk-ins to get a free table, so be sure to take your reservation day in advance.
 The restaurant’s menu offers international dishes as well as traditional ones like goulash, goose liver and rack of lamb.
 You won’t miss with a hearty goulash prepared with many spices and meat.

 One of the most stunning attractions in Budapest is absolutely Chain Bridge that is connecting two sides of the city.
 Is there a better way to enjoy a dining experience than sharing a lovely dinner with close friends while overlooking Chain Bridge and Buda Castle?
 If that sounds attractive, then head over Andante Wine Pharmacy!